 • Then, rejection sampling is used in a spherical patch that contains the coverage area to generate the position of uniformly distributed IMT stations inside the coverage area.

 The 3 dB footprint of the FSS satellite at a given elevation cannot be assumed as an ellipse on the surface of the Earth, since that doesn’t produce a good area approximation for angles lower than 20º.
 However, the ellipse approximation provides estimates used to generate latitude and longitude coordinates of points inside the exact coverage region.
-To this end, a rejection sampling method was chosen to estimate not only area but also the elevation angle for every IMT station inside the footprint area, respecting a minimum elevation angle.
+To this end, a rejection sampling method was chosen to estimate not only the area but also the elevation angle for every IMT station inside the footprint area, respecting a minimum elevation angle.

-The following figure gives an overview of the ellipse approximation initially used in the method..
+The following figure gives an overview of the ellipse approximation initially used in the method.

 FIGURE 1